Nationality: Autralian

 Dina

-I am gene positive, presymptomatic.
+I am gene positive, presymptomatic/ prodromal

-After my genetic testing 14 years ago I slowly got involved in the HD community.
-I joined the board of the EHA in 2016 and the Scottish board in 2017.
+After my genetic testing in 2008 I slowly got involved in the HD community.
+I joined the board of the EHA in 2016(still active) and the Scottish board in 2017 from which I stepped down in 2023 after moving to Portugal.
 I have volunteered for many studies, such as Enroll and HD clarity.
-I participated in the clinical trials update session at the 2022 EHDN congress in Bologna and am now the EHA representative on the EHDN executive committeeI was involved in EFNA’s focus group on gender and equality for those living with neurological conditions.
-I continue to be involved in IDEAFast (Identifying digital endpoints to assess fatigue, sleep and activities in daily living in neurodegenerative disorders and immune-mediated inflammatory diseases ) as both a patient specialist and part of the EHA
+I was the first patient representative on the EHDN SBAC until 2022.
+Then was appointed as the EHA representative on the EHDN executive committee(still active).
+I participated in the clinical trials update session at the 2018 EHDN Congress in Vienna, 2021 EHDN virtual congress and the 2022 in Bologna.
+I was involved in EFNA’s focus group on gender and equality for those living with neurological conditions.
+I was involved in IDEAFast consortium as both a patient specialist and part of the EHA.
+With the EHA I have been involved on EMA activities throughout several years.
+I’m currently on the new EHDN brain banking working group.

 I believe knowledge is power.
 I don’t have control over how this gene will affect me but I can have some control/input over what is available in the future for this disease.
 Patients/carers are vital in the whole research and drug development process.
-I was originally involved in HD-Cope and witnessed the power the community has and I’m priviledged to be part of this new initiative.
+I was originally involved in HD-Cope and witnessed the power the community has and I’m priviledged to be part of this group.

 Nationality: Venezuelan